byalextran/alextran-org/src/posts/2014/09/unintentional-influence-parked-car/index.md

 A decision the person thought was no biggie and only affected them.
 But one decision ultimately led tens of others to follow their lead.

-\[click\_to\_tweet tweet=”We all influence people whether we like it or not.
-You determine if that’s a good or bad thing.” quote=”We all influence people whether we like it or not.
-You determine if that’s a good or bad thing.” theme=””\]
+We all influence people whether we like it or not.
+You determine if that’s a good or bad thing.

 No one is exempt from that truth.